EcoJulia/EcoSISTEM.jl/README.md

 *Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change*.

-There are substantial changes to the package introduced through the [`dev`](dev-url) branch, including epidemiological simulations and refactoring of the code base for further flexibility.
+There are substantial changes to the package introduced through the [`dev`][dev-url] branch, including epidemiological simulations and refactoring of the code base for further flexibility.

 This package is in beta now, so please raise an issue if you find any problems.